-New Student Enrollment and Degree Seeking Student Body Growth
+New Student Enrollment and Active Degree Seeking Student Body Growth

-Since the launch of the BSN marketing campaign in mid-November, 2014, Aspen's growth rate of new student enrollments has accelerated significantly.
-Below is a quarterly analysis of the growth of Aspen's new student enrollments, as well as the growth of the degree seeking student body over the past eight quarters, including the recent quarter ending July 31, 2016.
+Since the launch of the BSN marketing campaign in November, 2014, Aspen's growth rate of new student enrollments has accelerated significantly.
+Below is a quarterly analysis of the growth of Aspen's new student enrollments, as well as the growth of the active degree seeking student body over the past seven quarters, including the recent quarter ending October 31, 2016.

-New Student Enrollments Degree Seeking Student Body Fiscal Quarter End October 31, 2014 265 2,811 Fiscal Quarter End January 31, 2015 315 3,011 Fiscal Quarter End April 30, 2015 444 3,309 Fiscal Quarter End July 31, 2015 410 3,609 Fiscal Quarter End October 31, 2015 557 4,015 Fiscal Quarter End January 31, 2016 550 4,412 Fiscal Quarter End April 30, 2016 572 4,818 Fiscal Ouarter End July 31, 2016 621 5,332
+New Student Enrollments Active Degree Seeking Student Body Fiscal Quarter End April 30, 2015 444 1,989 Fiscal Quarter End July 31, 2015 410 2,153 Fiscal Quarter End October 31, 2015 557 2,422 Fiscal Quarter End January 31, 2016 550 2,704 Fiscal Quarter End April 30, 2016 572 2,932 Fiscal Quarter End July 31, 2016 621 3,252 Fiscal Quarter End October 31, 2016 811 3,726

-Aspen's School of Nursing is responsible for the vast majority of the new student enrollment and overall student body growth.
-Specifically, Aspen's School of Nursing is now on pace to grow on an annualized basis by approximately 1,680 Nursing students - net of student graduations and withdrawals (or ~140/month).
-Aspen's BSN program accounts for 70% of that growth, as that program is on pace to increase on an annualized basis by approximately 1,180 students - net (or ~98/month).
+Aspen's School of Nursing is responsible for the vast majority of the new student enrollment and overall active student body growth.
+Specifically, Aspen's School of Nursing is now on pace to grow on an annualized basis by approximately 1,320 Active Nursing students - net of student graduations and withdrawals (or \sim 110/month).
+Aspen's BSN program accounts for 68% of that growth, as that program is on pace to increase on an annualized basis by approximately 900 students - net (or \sim 75/month).

-Aspen University expects its total degree-seeking student body to continue its rapid growth and reach approximately 6,800 students by the end of the fiscal year, April 30, 2017.
-Therefore, the university is on pace to increase its student body by \sim 2,000 students on an annualized basis in fiscal year 2017 versus the previous pace of \sim 1,500 students a year ago.
-Note that in the seasonally slowest first quarter of fiscal year 2017, the student body increased by 514 degree-seeking students, meaning that the university is on track to exceed the forecast of \sim 2,000 students on an annualized basis.
+Aspen University expects its total active degree-seeking student body to continue its rapid growth and reach approximately 4,500 students by the end of the fiscal year, April 30, 2017.
+Therefore, the university is on pace to increase its active student body by \sim 1,600 students on an annualized basis in fiscal year 2017 versus the previous pace of \sim 950 active students a year ago, an improvement of 68% year-over-year.